Audun97/umlaut-caps-lock-ahk-script/README.md

 # Umlaut Caps Lock AHK Script
 ## What it does
 Turns caps lock into a new modifier key for typing German Umlaut letters like ö, ü and ä.
-Advantagous on a keyboard with american layout.
+Advantagous on a keyboard with American layout.
 ## How to use
 If you want it to launch on start up you can simply copy/paste it to the Startup folder.
 To find you Startup folder follow these steps:
 1. Press Win + R to open the Run dialog.